mhmdAsaad/mythag/Privacy-Policy.md

 While using our App, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
 Personally Identifiable Information includes:

 1. **Authentication Credentials & Profile Info:**
-   When you sign in using Google Sign-In, we receive information from Google including your unique User Identifier (UID), email address, display name, and profile picture URL.
+   When you sign in using Google Sign-In or Apple Sign-In, we receive information from the respective provider including your unique User Identifier (UID), email address, display name, and profile picture URL (where applicable).
 2. **Teacher Profile Details:**
    To generate personalized reports and portfolios, you may provide profile information which is stored locally and synced to our secure cloud database.
 This information includes:
    * Full Name